Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v5/breaking-changes/_index.en.md

         ```

     2. Your custom implementation will now be injected into the PdfService implementation and be called during the Pdf generation process.
+       When adding a custom PdfHandler you also need the `using Altinn.App.AppLogic.Print;` statement.

 2. **Custom code in FormatPdf method**
   This the old way when you have your code directly in the overridden FormatPdf method in App.cs in your application.